eskechivoi/Eskechivoi/README.md

 - 👋 Hi, I’m @ferrodr
 - 👀 I’m interested in backend, graphic drivers, distributed apps and OS.
 - 🌱 I’m currently learning GoLang, C++ and Java.
-- 💞️ I’m looking to collaborate no distributed apps and OS programming.
+- 💞️ I’m looking to collaborate on distributed apps and OS programming.
 - 📫 How to reach me ...

 <!---